The best horror games to play in 2024

 Even with a bloodbath of alien dismemberment on your hands, the unnerving nature of Dead Space never falters.
 Dead Space 2 and 3 are also worthy of a mention, but these games did what Resident Evil 5 and 6 did; they moved away from horror, and leaned more into action elements.

 There’s also good news if you haven’t played this yet.
-A Dead Space remake is on its way, and is expected to arrive in 2023.
+The Dead Space remake is also available to play now, allowing you to experience a modern, scarier, rendition of the game.

 Eternal Darkness: Sanity's Requiem